top of page

 Building Self-Confidence

-Finding your voice is tied to self-confidence.
-When you speak with a steady breath and relaxed body, you feel more in control and authentic.
-This shows confidence as others perceive your tone, pace, and volume.
-Set yourself small challenges each week or month, for example speaking up in a meeting, offering to deliver a presentation or speaking to a person in your team you hardly ever talk to.
+Finding your voice builds your self-confidence, it's a feedback loop.
+When you speak with a steady breath and relaxed body, you feel more in control and authentic - people will listen.
+Set yourself small challenges each week or month.
+For example, speak up in a meeting, offer to deliver a presentation, or engage with a colleague you rarely talk to.

-Some people find affirmations helpful, for example - “My voice matters, I matter” or “I speak clearly and confidently”.
+Some people find affirmations helpful.
+For instance, saying “My voice matters—I matter” or “I speak clearly and confidently” can reinforce your self-belief.

-Remember, focus on the moment when you speak rather than worrying about judgments or mistakes, and engage with your listener or fellows.
-Over time, these habits build a strong foundation for confident communication, and it will show or rather leak out, in your body language and presence - you will have gravitas.
+Remember to focus on the moment when you speak rather than worrying about judgments or mistakes.
+Engage with your listener or colleagues.
+Over time, these habits build a strong foundation for confident communication.
+This confidence will manifest in your body language and presence—you will exude gravitas.

 Comments